 Ink-Suit Actor: The Beauty and the Beast Unit's four members were based on models.
 In the case of Raging Raven, the inspirational model, Yumi Kikuchi, not only lent her appearance to her creation, she even voiced her.

 To a lesser extent, their Japanese voice actors also performed motion capture for the characters.

 Lady Swears A Lot: See Precision-F-Strike.
-Although most of the characters swear in the series, only two (one in the English version) actually went as serious as dropping the F-bomb, making her the first character in the English games and the second overall.
+Although most of the characters swear in the series, only Octopus actually went as serious as dropping the F-bomb, making her the first character in the English games and the second overall.

 Laughing Mad: Laughing Octopus and to a far lesser extent Screaming Mantis.

 Legacy Character: They're named after Ocelot's old comrades in FOXHOUND, and in Screaming Mantis' case, is possessed by one of them.